Inbibo/adonisfx_docs/docs/maya/activation.md

 # AdnActivation

-The AdnActivation node is a dependency node that allows operations on activation values for the computation of a final activation value that can be used to drive, for example, muscle activations.
-An example of its use case could be the merging of various sensor activations into one single driven activation to activate a muscle given multiple poses.
+The AdnActivation node is a dependency node that allows operations on a set of input values for the computation of a final value that can be used to drive, for example, muscle activations.
+An example of its use case could be the merging of the output value of various sensors together to activate a muscle given multiple poses.

 ## How To Use